ireade/caniuse-embed-polymer/README.md

 `futureVersions` | The number of future browser versions to display in the embed `pastVersions` | The number of past browser versions to display in the embed

+## Examples

-For example, the following will create an embed for the "" property, only displaying the past 3 browser versions.
+**1. Create an embed for the "SVG Effects for HTML" feature, displaying one future version and two past browser versions**

 <!--